1960 Holy Cross Crusaders football team

-The 1960 Holy Cross Crusaders football team was an American football team that represented the College of the Holy Cross as an independent during the 1960 NCAA University Division football season.
+The 1960 Holy Cross Crusaders football team was an American football team that represented the College of the Holy Cross as an independent during the 1960 college football season.
 Eddie Anderson returned for the 11th consecutive year as head coach, his 17th year overall.
 For the second year in a row, the team compiled a record of 6–4.
 All home games were played at Fitton Field on the Holy Cross campus in Worcester, Massachusetts.

 Schedule

 Statistical leaders

 Statistical leaders for the 1960 Crusaders included: